Broker Check

 Before you crack open your laptop to hunt for unrealized losses, a few notes of caution.

-If you sell an investment and then turn around and repurchase that same investment (or a substantially similar one) within 30 days of the original date of sale, the sale is deemed a Wash Sale and the loss will be disallowed.
+If you sell an investment and then turn around and repurchase that same investment (or a substantially similar one) within 30 days of the original date of sale, either before or after the sale, the sale is deemed a Wash Sale, and the deduction for the loss will be deferred.

-So be sure you have a substantially different investment in mind, or that you are willing to let cash sit around for 31 calendar days before you re-enter the original investment.
+So be sure you have a substantially different investment in mind or are willing to let cash sit around for 31 calendar days before re-entering the original investment.

 Lastly, consider transaction costs.